Measuring Sample Quality in Algorithms for Intractable Normalizing Function Problems: The Need for Diagnostics for Intractable Normalizing Function Problems

-A number of approaches based on measuring the difference between sample means and target expectations have been proposed for assessing the quality of approximations provided by asymptotically inexact algorithms. \citet{Fan2006} proposed score function diagnostics for assessing estimates of some quantities the values of which are known under the target distribution.
+Several approaches based on measuring the difference between sample means and target expectations have been proposed for assessing the quality of approximations provided by asymptotically inexact algorithms. \citet{Fan2006} proposed score function (i.e., gradient of the log likelihood) diagnostics for assessing estimates of some quantities, the values of which are known under the target distribution.
 They suggested plotting the Monte Carlo estimate versus the sample size together with error bounds. \citet{Gorham2015} pointed out limitations of the score function diagnostics caused by considering only a finite class of functions and introduced a new diagnostic method based on a Stein discrepancy. \citet{Gorham2015} defined Stein discrepancies that bound the discrepancy between the sample mean and the target expectation over a large collection of functions whose target expectations are zero.
 The Stein discrepancies are supported by a theory of weak convergence and are attainable by solving a linear program.
 Combining this idea with the theory of reproducing kernels, \citet{Gorham2017} provided a closed-form kernel Stein discrepancy with sound theoretical support analogous to that of \citet{Gorham2015} (see Section~\ref{subsec:IMQKSD} for details).
 These approaches are useful for comparing asymptotically approximate samplers and for selecting tuning parameters for such samplers.
 However, all of them require evaluating the score function of the target density, which is not possible for doubly intractable posterior distributions.
 In contrast, our approaches apply broadly to asymptotically exact and inexact algorithms even for such challenging problems.
-To our knowledge, no other diagnostics are currently available for asymptotically inexact algorithms for models with intractable normalizing functions.
+To our knowledge, no other diagnostics are currently available for asymptotically inexact algorithms for intractable normalizing function models.
 We have studied our diagnostics as applied in several challenging real data settings.
-In addition, we are able to provide some theoretical justification for our methods.
+In addition, we provide theoretical justification for our methods.